cert-ee/cuckoo3/docs/src/usage/webapi/endpoints.md

             Example: We have an archive containing a dir1, which contains a zipfile nested.zip that contains dir2 with file.exe.
 The extrpath would be:

              `["dir1/nested.zip", "dir2/file.exe"]`

+        - `orig_filename` (Boolean) - Ignore the filetype identified by the identification stage.
+        - `browser` (String) - The browser to use for a submitted URL.

+            Can only be used if one or more analysis machines have a `browser_<name>` tag.
+Example: setting browser to chrome will result in a search for a machine with the `browser_chrome` tag.
+        - `command` (list of strings) - The launch command to use when starting the submitted target.

+            The `%PAYLOAD%` placeholder can be used where the filename should be on start.
+It is automatically replaced.
+            Example to run a specific function from a submitted dll. `["rundll32.exe", "%PAYLOAD%,funcname"]`

 ##### Example